godinhojoao/aws-clf-c02-content/14_AWS-cloud-monitoring.md

     - Has an RSS (brief introduction) feed you can subscribe to.
     - Previously called AWS Service Health Dahsboard.

-  ### - Your account - stauts of AWS services of your account resources
+  ### - Your account - status of AWS services of your account resources
     - Provides alerts (notifications) and remediation guidance when AWS is experiencing events that may impact you.
     - AWS outages directly impact you.